jakubgania/github-1/README.md

 # github-1

-Get the number of commits on a given day - https://github.com/username.
+Get the number of commits on a given day from account - https://github.com/username.

 Preparation for the scraper